Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 ## ServiceName

 A String identifier that is intended to be both human and machine-readable.
 The allowed characters are letters (english alphabet only) and numbers.
-A name has to start with a letter and must following the camelCase naming convention.
+A name has to start with a letter and must follow the camelCase naming convention.
 The identifier maximum length is 63 characters.

 ## ServiceOperationName

 A String identifier that is intended to be both human and machine-readable.
 The allowed characters are letters (english alphabet only) and numbers and dash (`-`).
-A name has to start with a letter, cannot end with dash and must following the kebab-case naming convention.
+A name has to start with a letter, cannot end with dash and must follow the kebab-case naming convention.
 The identifier maximum length is 63 characters.

 ## String